s2t2/s3-sync-ruby/README.md

 ````

 Files are downloaded to a staging directory, which can be configured with `config.downloads_dir`.
 The staging directory helps mitigate the risk of accidentally over-writing local files.

-## Prerequisites

-Create an [AWS Identity and Access Management (IAM)](http://aws.amazon.com/iam/) user and obtain its *Access Key Id* and *Secret Access Key*.

-Create an AWS IAM group.

-Create an AWS IAM policy with the *arn:aws:iam::aws:policy/AmazonS3FullAccess* permission set.

-Attach the policy to the group.

-Add the user to the group.

 ## Contributing